lawrencedavis/locationator/README.md

-A lightweight geocoder gem that returns an array of the latitude and longitude for an address.
+A lightweight geocoder gem that uses Google Maps' geocoder service to return basic information about an address including latitude, longitude, zip code, and formatted Address

 ## Installation